ibrahimelhadeg/blog/source/_posts/imperative-vs-declarative-programming.md

 I used this example for two reasons:

-1. It demonstrates imperative vs. declarative in code elegantly.
+1. It demonstrates imperative vs. declarative in code.
 2. C is considered a "procedural" programming language, which falls under the imperative category.

 So let's recap.
 Imperative programming is about _how_, and is where you list out every step of a program.
 It reduces abstraction to a minimum.
 Declarative programming is about _what_, and specifies a desired output without caring how the program gets to that output.
 It is the ultimate abstraction.